 Treffers, A. 1987.
 Three dimensions: A model of goal and theory description in mathematics education: The Wiskobas project.
 Dordrecht: Kluwer.

 Vergnaud, G. 2009.
 The theory of conceptual fields.
-Human Development.
-52, no.2: 83-94.
+Human Development 52, no.2: 83-94.

 Vergnaud, G. 1994.
 Multiplicative conceptual field: What and why?
 In The development of multiplicative reasoning in the learning of mathematics, ed.
 G. Harel and J. Confrey, 41-59.
 Albany, NY: State University of New York Press.